The New England Journal of Medicine October 08, 2020

 Tested

-Canagliflozin 100mg daily
+Canagliflozin 100 mg daily

 Population

-T2DM patients with CKD and albuminuria
+T2DM patients with CKD and macroalbuminuria

 Comparator